Siqsuruq/naviserver/README.md

 ### AlpineTclBaseImage

-This image serves as a base image with Tcl installed on Alpine Linux.
+This image serves as a base image with Tcl and tcllib installed on Alpine Linux.
 It's optimized for size, making it an excellent choice for Tcl applications that require a minimal footprint.
+Size: 38.3 MB

 **Directory:** `AlpineTclBaseImage/`

+### AlpineTclBatteriesIncluded

+This image also serves as a base image with Tcl, tcllib plus aditional packages installed on Alpine Linux.
+It's optimized for size, making it an excellent choice for Tcl applications that require a minimal footprint.
+Size: 48.6 MB

+**Directory:** `AlpineTclBatteriesIncluded/`

 ### NginxReverseProxy